Towards Universal Soccer Video Understanding: SoccerReplay-1988 Dataset

 \subsection{Statistics \& Discussion}

-\textbf{Dataset Statistics.} As presented in Table~\ref{tab:dataset_statistics}, our proposed dataset encompasses 3,323 hours of footage from 1,988 soccer matches, with an average duration of 100.3 minutes per match.
+\textbf{Dataset Statistics.} As shown in Table~\ref{tab:dataset_statistics}, our dataset encompasses 3,323 hours of footage from 1,988 soccer matches, with an average duration of 100.3 minutes per match.
 The videos range in resolution from 360p to 720p and frame rates between 25 and 30 FPS.

-For textual annotations, this dataset features approximately 150K precisely temporal-aligned commentaries, averaging 76 per match.
-These commentaries cover 4,467 unique words, significantly surpassing the 2,873 words in existing datasets~\cite{densecap, rao2024matchtimeautomaticsoccergame}, greatly enriching the textual diversity.
+For textual annotations, this dataset features approximately 150K commentaries, averaging 76 per match, precisely temporal-aligned by the robust alignment model from MatchTime~\cite{rao2024matchtimeautomaticsoccergame}.
+These commentaries cover 4,467 unique words, significantly surpassing the 2,873 words in existing datasets~\cite{densecap, rao2024matchtimeautomaticsoccergame}, greatly enriching textual diversity.
 Automated event summarization based on these commentaries has yielded about 150K event annotations.
+Notably, a random sampling of 2\% of the data yields 98\% manual verification accuracy, ensuring high-quality automated labeling.

-\textbf{SoccerReplay-test Benchmark.} To facilitate a more comprehensive evaluation of soccer understanding models, we integrate 250 matches from SoccerReplay-1988 with 50 matches from the curated SoccerNet-pro, establishing a more challenging benchmark, named \textbf{SoccerReplay-test}, for event classification and commentary generation.
+\textbf{SoccerReplay-test Benchmark.} To facilitate a more comprehensive evaluation of soccer understanding models, we integrate 250 matches from SoccerReplay-1988 with 50 matches from the curated SoccerNet-pro, establishing \textbf{SoccerReplay-test}, a more challenging benchmark for event classification and commentary generation.
 This benchmark features nearly four times larger than existing datasets and comprises finer-grained event labels, richer textual commentaries, and up-to-date soccer regulations.

-\textbf{Discussion.} To summarize, our proposed \textbf{SoccerReplay-1988} dataset demonstrates advancements in three aspects: (i) it is the largest soccer video dataset to date, with nearly four times more videos than existing datasets; (ii) it features more professional and diverse annotations, more suitable for fine-grained and comprehensive soccer understanding tasks; (iii) it employs an automated curation pipeline for annotations, thus is scalable to make a solid data foundation for future research in soccer understanding.
+\textbf{Discussion.} To summarize, \textbf{SoccerReplay-1988} exhibits advancements in three aspects: (i) it is the largest soccer video dataset to date, with nearly four times more videos than existing datasets; (ii) it features more professional and diverse annotations, more suitable for fine-grained and comprehensive soccer understanding tasks; (iii) It employs an automated curation pipeline for annotations and is thus scalable to provide a solid data foundation for future research.
+All data from SoccerReplay-1988, including videos and annotations, are open-source for \textbf{non-commercial use}.